 Graciani Picardo is currently working on the Texas Sueltas collection.
 Her work has focused on rare books and special collections at institutions such as the Spanish Bibliographic Heritage Union Catalogue and the Reina Sofia National Art museum.

-Heather Hamilton, Head of Paper Conservation
+Heather Hamilton, former Head of Paper Conservation

 In the conservation department, Hamilton treats unbound paper-based materials including prints, drawings, and manuscripts.

 Kelsey Harmon, Former Intern in English and American Literature (2010-2011)

 Harmon is an intern assisting in the curation of gallery and web exhibitions.
 She is also a senior at The University of Texas at Austin, where she studies English, History, and Spanish.